-In order to ensure the efficient running of the busing service and safety of all scholar's:
+In order to ensure the efficient running of the busing service and safety of all students:

 - Bus riders must be at the bus stop ready to board the bus when the bus arrives. - Do not move to board a bus until it is completely stopped, and the door is open. - Bus riders should leave their seats only after the bus has come to a complete stop at their bus stop.
-Scholars are to always remain in their seats while the bus is in motion. - Any damage to the bus will be paid for by the rider inflicting the damage. - Conduct on a bus is subject to school rules and is what is expected in a classroom situation.
-This includes no profane language or disrespect to any bus rider or driver. - For everyone's safety, bus riders are asked to always keep arms and heads inside the bus. - Riders must listen and follow instructions provided by the bus driver. - Report any injuries to the bus driver immediately. - No scholar recording or photographing with electronic devices or cell phones allowed on the buses.
+Students are to remain in their seats at all times while the bus is in motion. - Any damage to the bus will be paid for by the rider inflicting the damage. - Conduct on a bus is subject to school rules and is what is expected in a classroom situation.
+This includes no profane language or disrespect to any bus rider or driver. - For everyone's safety, bus riders are asked to keep arms and heads inside the bus at all times. - Riders must listen and follow instructions provided by the bus driver.

-- To promote the well-being and safety of all riders, there will be no eating or drinking on the bus. - A bus driver may assign seats.
+- Report any injuries to the bus driver immediately. - No student recording or photographing with electronic devices or cell phones allowed on the buses. - To promote the well-being and safety of all riders, there will be no eating or drinking on the bus. - A bus driver may assign seats.